Understanding Environmental Change (Nankai) DUMF5116

 By the end of this course students will be able to:

-■ Explain how environmental change happens at a range of scales;
+■ Evaluate how environmental change happens at a range of scales;

-■ Explain the key processes operating within selected environments and how these produce change;
+■ Evaluate the key processes operating within selected environments and how these produce change;

-■ Discuss policies and strategies for sustainable environmental management over long and short timescales;
+■ Critically discuss policies and strategies for sustainable environmental management over long and short timescales;

-■ Discuss the significance of climate change as a cause of selected environmental changes;
+■ Critically discuss the significance of climate change as a cause of selected environmental changes;

 ■ Critically assess the literature on the impacts of climate change on the landscape;

-■ Explain the role of legal frameworks in constraining environmental management;
+■ Evaluate the role of legal frameworks in constraining environmental management;

-■ Explain the links between ecosystems, development, climate change adaptation and disaster risk reduction;
+■ Evaluate the links between ecosystems, development, climate change adaptation and disaster risk reduction;

 ■ Measure ecosystem services.